Iridar/WOTCIridarClassRework/WOTCIridarClassRework/ReadMe.txt

 [h1]TEMPLAR[/h1]

+Templars are redesigned from the ground up to resolve their inner conflict with Focus.
+In vanilla, they have many cool abilities that cost Focus that just never get used, because there are too many reasons to hoard Focus and in general invest into abilities that enhance Rend.

+The new Templar is all about spending Focus, particularly on Volt, which is now a free action, and meant to complement your Rend to keep up the damage output.
+Many abilities were overhauled to be simpler and with a more clear purpose.

 [list]
 [*] Ability tree almost entirely redesigned.
 [*] Rend - no longer has a chance to knockback/stun/disorient and its damage no longer scales with Focus.
 New icon.
 [*] Templar Focus - having Focus no longer provides passive benefits of any kind, and most abilities no longer have Focus scaling.
 [*] Volt - now a free action.
 Damage rebalanced to 2-3 / 3-4 / 4-5, crits psionic enemies for +2 extra damage.
 Description now mentions that it ignores armor.
-Can be interrupted now.
 [*] Parry - now is a defensive ability that cannot be interrupted.
 [*] Aftershock - no longer stacks with itself.
 [*] Amplify - no longer costs Focus to use.
 Can be used with regular or Momentum action, does not end turn.
 Now makes target take +33% base damage from the next attack.